rweichler/aite/README.md

 Check out the examples folder for more.

-You can have multiple functions in there, for different stuff.
+Also, can have multiple functions in there, for different stuff.
 You'd call it with `aite function_name`. `aite` by itself translates to `aite default`.

 # Documentation